doomnonius/keyforging/README.md

  <li>Upgrades don't work.
 (Or things in later sets that give other cards abilities).</li>
  <li>A whole lot more game assets, for stun, enrage, damage, card backs, house symbols, etc.</li>
  <li>Give Gray Monk a Play and Leaves Play ability to handle how it gives armor.
 Operate banner of battle similarly.</li>
- <li>Is captured amber returned, while amber on artifacts lost?</li>
+ <li>Is captured amber returned, while amber on artifacts lost? - this will be in game.pending</li>
  <li>The checks for if you can fight/play/reap with a card need to be in the playCard/etc. sections because "cheating" out those things shouldn't work.</li>
  <li>game.pending() needs updates</li>
  <li>Change color of End Turn button when no more available actions.</li>
  <li>Picking decks within game window - will be another while loop</li>
- <li>Choosing what flank a creature goes on - will be another while loop</li>
+ <li>Choosing what flank a creature goes on - will be another while loop (I used chooseHouse as a temporary solution)</li>
  <li>Verify game integrity at ends of turns.</li>
  <li>Incorporate a condition into chooseCards</li>
  <li>Add archive to the board, viewable.</li>